 There is an additional fee for riding (see College Fees).

-Instruction is provided for the beginning level through advanced levels, including schooling and AHSA hunter, jumper and equitation levels to accommodate students of varying abilities and experience.
+Instruction is provided for the beginning level through advanced levels.
+Areas of focus include hunter/jumpers/equitation, schooling/re-schooling projects, and field riding.
 These courses are offered to fulfill the General Education Physical Activity requirement (IV.3) and a maximum of five credits in physical education activity courses and/or Riding Program activity courses may be applied toward the degree.
 Beyond this, students who elect to continue a riding education should register each semester for a course which meets their interests and goals.
 A minimum of two instructional sessions per week, as well as theory/written work, is required for the successful completion of a course.
 Credit is given at the rate of 0.5 credits per quarter or 1 credit per semester.
 In addition, several special courses are offered for full academic credit.
 Courses are offered on a rotating basis.
 Please consult the Riding Program Handbook for descriptions of current courses, the five-year schedule of course offerings, and for other information about the program.

 Activity courses are graded on a P/CR/NC grading option only.